magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/telemetry.md

 ## Data durability

-The device that sends message with time-series data to ThingsBoard will receive confirmation once the message is successfully stored into the Rule Engine [Queue](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-engine-queue) that is configured for particular device [profile](/docs/{{docsPrefix}}user-guide/device-profiles/#queue-name).
+The device that sends message with time-series data to IoT Hub will receive confirmation once the message is successfully stored into the Rule Engine [Queue](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-engine-queue) that is configured for particular device [profile](/docs/{{docsPrefix}}user-guide/device-profiles/#queue-name).